 Information about each child who needs care

-Boards must ensure that Choices customers receive the following CCS information:
+Boards must ensure that Choices customers receive and sign the CCS Parent Rights & Responsibilities document.

-A signed Parent Agreement to Report Attendance, which must contain, at a minimum, the following:

-Information on the attendance standards that the parent agrees to follow

-Information on the consequences for not meeting the standards (Choices customers are subject to the same attendance standards as Low-Income customers, as described in E-600.)

-Information on absence reporting

 D-301.c: Choices Nonparticipation

-Boards must be aware that for the purposes of beginning the three-month continuation of care (job search) period, ceasing to participate in the Choices program means that the parent is not meeting the Choices participation requirements and the Choices caseworker has closed the Choices case.
+Boards must inform staff members that for the purposes of beginning the three-month continuation of care (job search) period, ceasing to participate in the Choices program means that the parent is not meeting the Choices participation requirements and the Choices caseworker has closed the Choices case.

 Additionally, the customer must have experienced a permanent cessation of work/training activity.
 If the customer ceases to participate in Choices, but is still in a work or training activity, job search is not required, and child care should continue for the duration of the eligibility period.